-Sessions must be booked in advance to enable to manage staffing requirements.
+Sessions must be booked and paid for in advance, on Parent Pay, to enable to manage staffing requirements.
 If we are over- staffed just because people might turn up at the last minute, then it makes everyone pay more.
 However, we also want to be as responsive to need as we can so please do make last minute bookings in an emergency!
 Places are subject to staffing levels at short notice.
-Booking forms are available from the school office and are sent home for regular users.
+Information about booking is available from the school office and on the school website.